ande8126/weekend-react-gallery/README.md

 ## Description

 My Life uses full-stack tech to allow users to interact with a gallery of photos and events from my life.
-Elements are submitted on the DOM, sent through the server to a database, and then called back from the database to be displayed.
+Elements are submitted on the DOM, sent through to the server, and then called back to be displayed.

 ## Tech